heymichellemac/heymichellemac-hugo/content/blog/2022/04/improve-landing-page-design.md

 ![Headings and sub-headings are important](/assets/images/2022/MXB22014/hierarchy.png)

-You may have seen this image or one like it floating around on Twitter or other design-related forums.
+You may have seen this image or one like it floating around on social media or other design-related forums.

 It shows the importance of your headline and sub-headline.
 These are the things your eye is immediately drawn to when looking at a web page.